Admissions & Financial Aid

 Philip G. Haydon, PhD

-Philip Haydon, PhD, is professor and chair of the Department of Neuroscience at the School of Medicine.
+Philip Haydon, PhD, is professor of the Department of Neuroscience at the School of Medicine.
 He has been at Tufts since 2008.

 Haydon’s research has focused on roles played by glial cells in the modulation of neurons and most recently has looked into the use of glial targets as therapeutic interventions for brain disorders.
 He published the first paper demonstrating the release of gliotransmitters and showed that astrocytes could modulate neuronal activity through the release of the excitatory transmitter glutamate.
 He also coined the concept of “The Tripartite Synapse” to recognize the important role played by glia in the modulation of synaptic transmission.
 While at the University of Pennsylvania School of Medicine, he integrated molecular genetics into his studies and established the importance of glial cells in the control of sleep.
 His research now focuses on the importance of glial cells in Alzheimer’s disease.
 Through a Tufts University spin-off company, GliaCure Inc., he has successfully moved his preclinical studies into clinical trials for Alzheimer’s disease.